d-tork/podcast-quotes/README.md

 [Podcast sources found here.](https://jordanbpeterson.com/category/podcasts/podcast-episode/)

 ---
+#### The Jordan B. Peterson Podcast S4E20 - You're Next | Dr. Rima Azar
+`[1:00:50]` I could see a power play.
+I could also see a corruption of the idea of identity.
+Identity isn't merely what you feel you are, at any given point.
+Identity is something you negotiate with others, you _have_ to negotiate with others, because they have to know what the rules are!
+And if you can change the rules and make them arbitrary at any point then how can anyone play with you?
+And maybe if you're setting up a game that no one can play you're doing that because _you're_ the one that has a problem with power.
+Just maybe.

+---
 #### Identity politics and the Marxist lie of white privilege
 [Vancouver, 3 Nov 2017](https://www.youtube.com/watch?v=PfH8IG7Awk0)

 `[37:00]` The work [i.e. the curse upon Adam and Eve in the garden] is the sacrifice of the present for the future...
 So that's it, that's the curse, in some sense.
 The thing is there's a _theory_ in there, there's an interesting theory of _suffering_ implicit in that story.
 The theory of suffering is that suffering is built into the structure of self-conscious being&mdash;it's built right into the structure.
 So if you're a self-conscious being, that's your lot.

 It isn't someone else's fault.